 This week I sat down with Fog friend and collaborator Dr Julie Moltke.
 Not only is Julie incredibly passionate and knowledgeable she is also kind, determined and terribly funny as I found out when I attended her gut health event a few weeks ago.

-Can you tell us a bit about your personal journey with cannabis and CBD?
+Can you tell us a bit about your personal journey?

 I generally believe that creating a feeling of community around any brand is a really important part of being in the wellness industry these days.
 People want to connect, they want to be able to be inspired and to ask questions face to face.
 I think that activating the customer is a crucial part of building a customer base.

-I know you are a yoga teacher, how do you feel CBD can act as an enhancer to spiritual practice?
+I know you are a yoga teacher, how do you feel it can act as an enhancer to spiritual practice?